The Seven Principles for Making Marriage Work: Overview

 Gottman also writes about the "Four Horseman" that are important to minimize and avoid: 1) criticism, 2) defensiveness, 3) contempt, and 4) stonewalling.
 Of these four, he warns that contempt is the highest predictor for divorce.
 He defines contempt as a spouse viewing themselves as better than the other spouse.
-Gottman defines criticism as attacking a spouse with complaints, defensiveness as usually a response to criticism which results in the defensive spouse criticizing the other, and stonewalling as being avoidant which can manifest itself in the silent treatment, leaving, and not being willing to properly communicate during contention.
+Gottman defines criticism as verbally attacking a spouse's personality or character with criticism vs. a complaint (a healthy form of communication).
+Defensiveness he defines as victimizing the self to ward off perceived verbal attacks and blame the other partner.
+Finally, there's stonewalling, which Gottman says is withdrawal from interaction to avoid conflict.
+It manifests itself in the silent treatment, conveys disapproval of the other, and is an unwillingness to properly communicate during contention.